choyoon88/bikedisco/README.md

 ## User Expectations
 - Application showing clear purpose.
 - Easy interface that allows quick and efficient navigation.
-- Interact with other users by
+- Interact with other users by writing reviews and also adding comments on the reviews.

 ## User Stories
 - Dividied the user stories according to the sections; homepage, reviews, profile and contact.